davidlday/vscode-languagetool-linter/README.md

 * Issue highlighting with hover description.
 * Replacement suggestions.
 * Checks plain text, Markdown, and HTML.
-* Auto format on type to replace quotes with smart quotes, multiple consecutive hyphens with em or en-dash, and three consecutive periods with ellipses.
+* Smart format on type to replace quotes with smart quotes, multiple consecutive hyphens with em or en-dash, and three consecutive periods with ellipses.
   * Make sure 'Editor: Format On Type' is enabled or this feature won't work.
 You can enable it at the document format level as well in your `settings.json`.

 ## Setup